About Us

 Shambala, a word associated with a Kingdom defined by purity and emblematic of both visionary and spiritual intent.
-This is the namesake of Shambala Farm and its Bakery and Bistro in Mount Vernon.
+This is the namesake of Shambala Farm and its Bakery now newly located in Fremont Seattle.
 Shambala Bakery is an evolution of their farm to fork journey at Shambala Permaculture Farm on Camano Island.
 Providing the community nutritional produce and organic edible plants in our nursery farm stand, we introduced our gluten free, NON GMO ancient grain breads to an enthusiastic reception.
 It was evident they could best serve nutritional needs both locally and regionally by providing their unique bread product dedicated to accommodating folks seeking allergen and GMO free breads and menu items.
-They bring the farm full circle in their Gluten Free Bistro, offering locally sourced, organic produce in their robust menu.
+They bring the farm full circle in their ingredients, offering locally sourced, organic produce in their robust bakery menu.

 The Mount Vernon Bakery & Bistro grew from Shambala Permaculture Farm, which is as much a movement as it is a physical place on Camano Island, WA.